-Google Slides — which is Google’s alternative to PowerPoint — lets you give online presentations from anywhere.
+Google Slides — which is Google’s alternative to PowerPoint — lets you create and give online presentations from anywhere.
 It’s great if you don’t want to pay for the full Microsoft Office suite or if you’re already integrated into Google’s ecosystem.

 While Slides doesn’t have all of the advanced features of PowerPoint, it does have plenty to offer.
 Unfortunately, a lot of the options are buried in confusing places.
 For example, many people don’t know that you can easily set your presentations to loop automatically.